metagov/govbase/documents/constitutions/DXdao_Manifesto.md

 // Archival copy.
 Original URL: https://dxdocs.eth.limo/docs/Manifesto/ .
-Date archived: July 6, 2022.
+Date archived: 06-07-2022.

 # Manifesto
 DXdao is a decentralized collective that builds and governs decentralized products and services for the world.
 It aims to be an open community that reaches consensus in a transparent and fair way.